If I dare to be humble enough, then I admit that I can learn from anyone and anything. Truly, the learning opportunities are unlimited in life.

-Got my front teeth knocked out when I was 17.
-Okay, what did I learn from that?
+I got my front teeth knocked out when I was 17.
+I nearly drowned when I was 18.
+What did I learn?

 “My parents were separated before I was born.
 I never met my dad.
 He died when I was 18.”